Skip to content Skip to sidebar Skip to footer

 The Importance of Physical Activity

 Regular physical activity is crucial for children and adolescents, promoting not only physical health but also mental and emotional well-being.
 Exercise helps in developing strong bones, muscles, and joints, and supports cardiovascular health.
-It also improves concentration, self-esteem, and social skills through team sports and cooperative play.
+It also improves concentration, self-esteem, and social skills through team sports and cooperative play, forming a foundation for Healthy Exercise for Every Age.

 Recommendations

-1. Frequency: Children and adolescents should aim for at least 60 minutes of moderate to vigorous physical activity daily.
+1. Frequency: Children and adolescents should aim for at least 60 minutes of moderate to vigorous physical activity daily to maintain Healthy Exercise for Every Age.

 2. Types of Activities: